pingcap/docs/sql-statements/sql-statement-explain-analyze.md

     - `total`: the total time consumed by the inner worker.
     - `concurrency`: the number of inner workers.
     - `task`: The total number of tasks processed by the inner worker.
-    - `construct`: the preparation time before the inner worker reads the inner table rows.
+    - `construct`: The preparation time before the inner worker reads the inner table rows.
     - `fetch`: The total time consumed for inner worker to read inner table rows.
     - `Build`: The total time consumed for inner worker to construct the hash table of the outer table rows.
     - `join`:  The total time consumed for inner worker to do join with the inner table rows and the hash table of outer table rows.